digitalocean/k8s-adoption-journey/docs/01-getting-started/building-and-pushing-docker-images/introduction-and-repository-setup.md

     - Require a pull request before merging.
     - Dismiss stale pull request approvals when new commits are pushed.

-You can create the images required for this journey in two ways.
-Using a `classic` docker build, tag and push approach or using [Cloud Native Buildpacks](https://buildpacks.io/).
+The online boutique demo application uses [Docker](https://www.docker.com/) technology to distribute and run all application components.

-Please choose between [Docker](building-and-pushing-images-using-docker.md) or [Cloud Native Buildpacks](building-and-pushing-images-using-cnb.md).
+Next, you have the option to use a [classic docker build](building-and-pushing-images-using-docker.md) to distribute the application, or use [Cloud Native Buildpacks](building-and-pushing-images-using-cnb.md).
+Cloud Native Buildpacks simplify the process of distributing Docker applications without having to write a single Dockerfile.